Nolan Gorman Player Props: Cardinals vs. Pirates

 Nolan Gorman At The Plate

-- Among qualifying hitters, he ranks 22nd in batting average, while his on-base percentage ranks 11th and he is fifth in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 33rd, his on-base percentage ranks 21st, and he is 11th in the league in slugging.

-- In nine of 12 games this season (75.0%) Gorman has picked up a hit, and in three of those games he had more than one (25.0%).
+- Gorman has picked up a hit in 76.9% of his 13 games this season, with more than one hit in 23.1% of those games.

-- Gorman has had at least one RBI in 50.0% of his games this year (six of 12), with more than one RBI four times (33.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 53.8% of his games this season, Gorman has picked up at least one RBI.
+In four of those games (30.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored at least once four times this year (33.3%), including one multi-run game.
+- In four of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.